 The Dallas/Fort Worth campus supports all four years of the Pharmacy program.
 Students may complete all four years in Dallas, or may choose to complete their last two years in Dallas after the first two years in Amarillo.
 The School has two buildings; one on the campus of the Dallas Veterans Affairs Medical Center and the other is within the central Dallas Medical District.
-The Pharmacy School building on the Dallas VA campus is approximately 10,000 sq. ft. and houses a P3 classroom linked to the other campus located within the Dallas Medical District classrooms for the P1 through P3 years linked to other campuses, a compounding lab, virtual anatomy lab, small group study rooms, administrative and faculty offices, and student lounges.
+The Pharmacy School building on the Dallas VA campus is approximately 10,000 sq. ft. and houses a P3 classroom linked to the other campuses, administrative and faculty offices, small group study rooms, and a student lounge.
+The campus located within the Dallas Medical District classrooms for the P1 through P3 years linked to other campuses, a compounding lab, virtual anatomy lab, small group study rooms, administrative and faculty offices, and student lounges.
 Students have rotations among numerous hospitals, clinics, and community pharmacies throughout the Metroplex, working on teams of medical students and other health professionals throughout their four years.